-The Incredibles mentions a few of these with the outfits made for each of the main characters.
+A few of these are mentioned with the outfits made for each of the main characters.
 Elastigirl's is able to stretch as far as she can, Dash's is resistant to the friction created by the super speed, Violet's is designed to disappear when she does.

-An aversion of one of the problems with force fields from the same film.
+An aversion of one of the problems with force fields.
 At the final battle, the Omnibot is attempting to crush Violet and Dash, who are inside one of Violet's spherical force fields.
 When it lifts right after Violet is knocked temporarily unconscious, we can see that an indentation in the street has been made in the shape of the force field, suggesting that the force field was acting as an indestructible sphere, transferring the force of the Omnibot to the street below.

-Also, it deconstructs Mr. Incredible's Super Strength + Nigh-Invulnerability combo.
+Mr. Incredible's Super Strength + Nigh-Invulnerability combo is deconstructed.
 He can't magically anchor himself and when he uses his strength on normal objects, they're visibly warped (grabbing his car to stop from falling, he bends the roof badly enough the door won't close).
 Rule of Funny, however, when he lifts his car without damaging it further.
 When he stops a train, he does so by bracing himself and relying on friction; also, he visibly winces just before impact.
 Finally, when fighting the Omnidroid, it smacks him all over the place because he can't just plant himself at will.
 Really, the movie is a Deconstruction + Reconstruction of the superhero genre.

-And that train?
-The people on board were all injured by coming to such a quick stop.
-As was the suicidal guy he tackled in midair, though not as badly as you might expect.
-Frozone also can't just make ice because there needs to be at least some water around.
+Frozone can't just make ice because there needs to be at least some water around.
 On the other hand, he can make a lot more ice than the air should be able to hold as water vapor.

 In Disney's Tangled, Rapunzel's magic hair must also be magically immune to split ends and other problems that would plague normal hair that hasn't been cut for 18 years.
 Her hair having healing powers might explain it.